 These numbers will not lie and will tell you accurately how your weight loss journey is going.

 I don’t like using scales because water loss (or water retention) messes with the number.
 Also, gaining muscle will make it seem like you’ve lost less fat than you actually have.
 Muscle is highly beneficial (and much harder to create) than most people realize.
 Muscle burns calories even while you are at rest.

 Jumpstart Your Weight Loss Journey with Higher-Intensity Resistance Training

 Does it seem like your metabolism has stopped responding to your nutrition and exercise interventions?

 If so, you might find that higher-intensity resistance training can help your body start to burn fat cells for energy again.

 The T2 Iso-Trainer

-If you are interested in improving sports performance and are an intermediate to advanced-level athlete, you might find the T2 Iso-Trainer helpful for using higher-intensity resistance training exercises to burn more calories while strengthening muscle tissue.
+Suppose you are interested in improving sports performance and are an intermediate to advanced-level athlete.
+In that case, you might find the T2 Iso-Trainer helpful for using higher-intensity resistance training exercises to burn more calories while strengthening muscle tissue.

-The T2 Iso-Trainer is an exercise accessory that can add dimension to your workouts, using a combination of isometrics, suspension, body weight, and elastic resistance training.
-(If you happen to be a beginner at suspension training, then I recommend instead a TRX or Lifeline Jungle Gym XT).
-In the video above, I demonstrate just some of the exercises that can be done on a T2 Iso-Trainer.
+The T2 Iso-Trainer is an exercise accessory that can add dimension to your workouts, combining isometrics, suspension, body weight, and elastic resistance training.
+(If you are a beginner at suspension training, I recommend a TRX or Lifeline Jungle Gym XT).
+In the video above, I demonstrate some exercises that can be done on a T2 Iso-Trainer.

 List of Exercises